 Initially a classical guitarist, Marie Martine Bédard began her career as a rock musician on bass guitar with Patrick Bourgeois, who would later become famous with his group les B B. Then, taking on the role of solo guitarist, she joined her childhood friends to form the first all-female punk rock band in Quebec, Blue Oil.

 After performing nearly 1,000 shows, Marie Martine Bédard’s career and motherhood were abruptly interrupted by a vicious attack, a brutal rape and its consequences.
 This violent event paralyzed her professional ambitions and changed drastically how she could parent.
 It took her years to exit the deep fog of trauma and begin her reconstruction.

 In the recent chapter of her journey, she has completed a Bachelor Degree of Professional Studies (BA) in Songwriting (Magna Cum Laude) and a Professional Certificate in Guitar with the Berklee College of Music in Boston (Berklee Online), graduating in 2018.
 Her time at Berklee enabled her to tap into the creative process closely linked to her story.
 She has reached a point in her work where not only she is able to share her journey while perfecting my art, but she is also able to bring something restorative to other victims.

-Trauma can become a Shared Artwork: All art forms, from the most sophisticated to the most accessible, carry within them the potential for awareness and healing.
+All forms of art, from the most sophisticated to the most accessible, carry within them a potential for awareness and healing.

 Every song has the potential to be a conversation starter for victims.